H-N-Minh/NN-QuickXplain/DecisionTree/README.md

   SUMARY: 2 sessions ran in parallel at a time: (1. together with 2.) and (3. together with 4.)
-  Each metrics below are marked for which session this best score is from After training, all best models of each 500 models per session are tested. ✅ means they improved QX After testing, only models with ✅ can stay, all other models are deleted to allow new sessions to overwrite them
+  Each metrics below are marked for which session this best score is from After training, all best models of each 500 models per session are tested. ✅ means they improved QX

 1. Best 'EXACT_MATCH' Model:
   test_size: 0.80 || max_depth: 15 || estimator_type: DecisionTree || multi_output_type: ClassifierChain